ZRiddle/PokeAlertsOnboarding/README.md

 ### You're in!

-## How do I join a channel and start receiving notifications?
+# Joining Channels

-Pick which areas to recieve rare pokemon alerts
+Pick which channels to recieve pokemon alerts for

 - Open the menu (swipe from the left edge of your screen towards the center)
 - Open the available channels (click that little +)